swzldev/Steel/steelc/internal-changelog.md

 # STEELC CHANGELOG

+## [Unreleased]
+- Added a verbosity option to output as well as a verbose() method which only outputs if the verbosity level is >= VERBOSITY_HIGH.
+Debug builds default to VERBOSITY_HIGH.

 ## [0.3.0] - 02-12-2025
 - Added a tests folder for language tests.
 - Added loop support into the codegen_env class (for break, continue, etc).